Xilinx/vck190-base-trd/docs/source/intro.rst

 * Platform 3 - *vck190_hdmiRx_hdmiTx*:

   Platform 3 uses HDMI RX in the capture pipeline, while the rest of the hardware design and pre-instantiated set of I/O interfaces remain the same.
 HDMI RX also supports capture of audio data.

   Audio replay can be done on all platforms.
-For Platform 1 and Plaform 2 the audio source is a file.
+For Platform 1 and Platform 2 the audio source is a file.
 In case of Platform 3 the audio source can be a either a file or  HDMI RX.

 .. image:: images/system-bd.jpg
     :width: 1200px